TheCandidStartup/TheCandidStartup.github.io/_drafts/normalized-relational-database-grid-view.md

 The problem is that the database literally implements OFFSET by skipping records.
 To query the last page of 100,000 records, the database will retrieve 100,000 records, discard the first 99,900 and then return the last 100.
 Retrieving all the data is at best an O(n<sup>2</sup>) operation, and frequently worse.

 The more scalable, but more complex and less flexible approach is Keyset Pagination.
 Instead of using offsets to define where each page starts, you use the value of the first record in the page.
 How do you know what the first record in each page will be?
 You look at the last record in the previous page and setup a query for whatever comes next.
-It's more complex because you have to adjust the query depending on what was on the previous page, it's less flexible because you have to iterate through the pages one by one.
+It's more complex because you have to adjust the query depending on what was on the previous page.  it's less flexible because you have to iterate through the pages one by one.
 You can't jump directly to a desired page.

 ```
 SELECT * FROM issue WHERE project = '35e9' ORDER BY num LIMIT 100;